-In collaboration with the Center for Applied Research in the Apostolate (CARA), ASEC is planning the inaugural International Consultative Research (ICR) Conference.
-Made possible by funding generously provided to CARA by the Conrad N. Hilton Foundation, the ICR Conference will take place virtually September 21-23 and 28-30, 2020.
+In collaboration with the Center for Applied Research in the Apostolate (CARA), ASEC successfully held the inaugural International Consultative Research (ICR) Conference.
+Made possible by funding generously provided to CARA by the Conrad N. Hilton Foundation, the ICR Conference took place virtually September 21-23 and 28-30, 2020.

 The aim of the conference is to provide an opportunity for researchers around the globe to collaborate in the initiation of an international network of research on religious life.